joel-day/LeetCode-Workspace/README.md

 Photo by <a href="https://unsplash.com/@olav_ahrens?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Olav Ahrens Røtne</a> on <a href="https://unsplash.com/photos/person-playing-magic-cube-4Ennrbj1svk?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

+- For each solution, I provide 1) Intuition 2) Approach 3) Complexity 4) Code

 - I try to go beyond just finding a solution that works, and instead find one that is optimized to minimize both time and space complexity.
 For example, avoiding nested loops with n^2 time complexity, and creating new variables only when neccesary.

 - I prioritize understanding the logic over memorizating specific functions.
 Instead of using LLM models like ChatGPT to help work through problems, I use them only to find isolated code or functions that can get me through each logical step of a problem.

 - I am stronger with python, so after initialy solving the problem with python, I then convert it to JavaScript.

 - SOURCE: 'Top Interview 150' LeetCode list.
-For each solution, I provide the...

-1) Intuition
-2) Approach
-3) Complexity
-4) Code

 # 12. Integer to Roman
 #### Intuition: